tari/taricorp.net/content/posts/2020/introducing-tihle/index.md

 ## Implementation, or: the development log {#implementation}

 With a plan in mind, I had to start building something.
-I could have started with the core of one of the existing existing emulators, but had a few reasons to instead start from (mostly) scratch:
+I could have started with the core of one of the existing emulators, but had a few reasons to instead start from (mostly) scratch:

  * Code quality is highly variable, and I'm not familiar with their code.